SimonEbert/PyImageTrack/README.md

 # PyImageTrack
 PyImageTrack is a Python library implementing feature tracking approaches based on the normalized cross-correlation and least-squares matching for usage on rock glaciers.
-A possible example how the library can be used on a very basic level is shown in "example.py".
-Of course, it is possible to also access the underlying functions.
+A possible example how the library can be used on a very basic level is shown in "example.py" for single ImagePair matchings and "example2.py" for multiple ImagePairs.
+Of course, it is possible to also access the underlying functions directly.
+If you encounter any bugs or would like features added, please contact me under my e-mail-address "simon.ebert.kn@gmx.de".

 ## Features